tototoshi/scalikejdbc-config/README.md

 ### Working with default database

-Connection pool for the database named 'default' can be set up with Config#setup and closed with Config#close
+Connection pool for the database named 'default' can be set up with DBs#setup and closed with DBs#close

 ```
 db.default.url="jdbc:h2:memory"